mjbradvica/personal-website-articles/2022/mimicking-use-state-in-vue.md

 }
 ```

-And you can use it like a normal useState hook.
+And we can use it like a normal useState hook.

 ```typescript
 <script setup lang="ts">